nayefc/dotfiles/emacs/.emacs.d/elpa/flycheck-readme.txt

-Modern on-the-fly syntax checking for GNU Emacs (aka "flymake done right")
+Modern on-the-fly syntax checking for GNU Emacs.

 Provide `flycheck-mode' which enables on-the-fly syntax checking for a large number of different modes and languages (see `flycheck-checkers' for a